stanekTM/PCB_Elegance/README.md

 By default, the programs are in "EN".

 Other translations are only in "CZ".
-If you are a proud Czech, copy the translation files from the "Translations\CZ" folder to the main directory "PCB_Elegance_v3.52.1".
+Copy the path of the translation folder in advance, for example "C:\PCB_Elegance_v3.52.1\translations\CZ".
+Then start the main program "Design manager" by right-clicking "run as administrator" and click on "Configure paths" in the "Edit" tab.
+In the "Language path set" setting, switch to the "Other language" entry and enter the path of the translation folder, for example "C:\PCB_Elegance_v3.52.1\translations\CZ".
+Confirm "OK" and restart the program.
+All translations should be in Czech.

 Remember that there are thousands of words in software tools and some are not ready yet.

 Translations in "CZ" will by no means go with the original version from http://www.pcbelegance.org

 # For "C" fans and programmers
-### Thanks to the "zhouxs1023" developer for supporting x64 code!
+### Thanks to the dev "zhouxs1023" for supporting x64 code!

 Unfortunately, these tools are no longer evolving, the only mentioned thread speaks for itself https://www.eevblog.com/forum/eda/pcb-elegance-new-version/